Background

 Islamic finance and insurance

 Islamic finance is most easily understood in contrast to conventional finance.
 The global financial system is underpinned by interest-based principles that result in inflationary systems.
 These systems reward spending today and penalize saving for tomorrow.
-Islamic finance eschews riba, or interest, in favor of wealth preservation and growth through equity investments and the sharing of risk.
-While it is not within the scope of this paper, it is arguable that Islamic finance offers the answer to today’s social justice issues, stemming from widening financial inequality both within and across nations.
+Islamic finance eschews ribaarrow-up-right, or interest, in favor of wealth preservation and growth through equity investments and the sharing of risk.
+While it is not within the scope of this paper, it is arguable that Islamic financearrow-up-right offers the answer to today’s social justice issues, stemming from widening financial inequality both within and across nations.

 When it comes to finance, the shariah is a prohibitive code that is focused on defining what is prohibited, instead of legislating what is not prohibited.
-As such, anything that is not specifically prohibited is therefore allowed.
+As such, anything that is not specifically prohibited is therefore allowedarrow-up-right.
 The main shariah prohibitions in finance are:

 • Prohibition of Riba (interest)